We are reopening the building for worship at 10:30am on 2 May 2021 – all welcome!

 When we are able to meet together, please bring a mask, and your own Bible.
 If you prefer a cushion on the pew, please bring your own.
 Be ready to observe the rules about social distancing, and washing and sanitising your hands.

-In the meantime, please use our Service @ Home instead.
+Prior to 2 May 2021, or if you feel unable to attend at the building, please use our Service @ Home instead.

 Worship Services at Bethel